 Once you confirm you don’t have a clog preventing the auger from rotating, check for missing shear pins on a two or three-stage snowblower.
 Missing shear pins will keep the auger from turning.

 Replace any worn auger parts or missing shear pins.
-Check out “Your Ariens Snowblower Auger Won’t Turn” for additional reasons you auger is rotating slowly or not at all affecting the amount of snow that is being blown.
+Check out “Your Ariens Snowblower Auger Won’t Turn” for additional reasons your auger is rotating slowly or not at all affecting the amount of snow that is being blown.

-Worn Belt or Belt Came Off Your Ariens Snowblower
+Worn Belt or Belt Came Off

 A worn auger belt will slip on the pulleys causing the auger to spin slowly and not sufficiently feed snow into the chute.
 Replace a worn belt.

-Also make sure the belt is securely in place.
+Also, make sure the belt is securely in place.
 If it has fallen off, reinstall the belt.
 Verify there are no problems with the pulleys or other parts that may have caused the belt to come off your snowblower.
 Fix any worn or damaged parts.

-Damaged or Frozen Impeller on Your Ariens Snowblower
+Damaged or Frozen Impeller

-The impeller can freeze up when moisture accumulates on the impeller and freezes in the cold weather.
-If you don’t have a heated garage, run the snowblower impeller to remove as much snow before putting it away until next use.
+The impeller can freeze up when moisture accumulates on the impeller and freezes in cold weather.
+If you don’t have a heated garage, run the snowblower impeller to remove as much snow before putting it away until the next use.